chrislaurie-io/bradio_cl/README.md

 * The prize money is €500.
 How this is finally awarded is at the sole discretion of the judges.
 * All code must be written by the entrant - pairing allowed.
 Some code snippets may be copied from the internet.
 * Closing date of the contest is 28 February 2021
-* Entries will be reviewed by the judges and a winner announced as soon after closing as possible, hopefully bythe last bbq in March.
+* Entries will be reviewed by the judges and a winner announced as soon after closing as possible, hopefully by the last bbq in March.
 * Entries are to be submitted in the form of a Github code repository link.
 This should be different to this repository and master branch.
 * Rules will be amended as needed.